cdelorme/system-setup/software/btrfs.md

     mount -o suvolid=260 /mount/path

 **Almost all of the btrfs commands accept "shortest match", so if `btrfs subvolume list /` seems too long, you can also use `btrfs su l /` to get the same output.**

-## known bugs

-**debian jessie is on kernel 3.16 which unfortunately suffers from two major bugs:**

-- deletion of subvolumes can crash the kernel
-- quota's are borked (don't use them, such as to limit size of folder(s))

 # references